alecthomas/localcache/README.md

 The cache manager maintains transactionality/atomicity by relying on two aspects of Unix filesystems:

 1. File renames are atomic.
-2. Symlinks can be atomically overwritten by a symlink rename.
+2. Symlinks can be atomically overwritten by a rename.

 The process is then: